conjs/GS-Builder/README.md

 # GameCore.Socket

-This Project is Message transform in Game base on Netty4.1
+This project is used to quickly build game services

 ## How to build